hjiangAnthony/Projects-for-Graduate-School/README.md

 <img width="500" height="300" src="https://github.com/hjiangAnthony/Projects-for-Graduate-School/blob/main/IMAGES/IMG-4.png" />
 </div>

-Data can be so deciptive that people might even draw opposite conclusions based on the same data.
+I felt that data can be so deciptive that people might even draw opposite conclusions based on the same data, which reveals the importance of skills in quantitative analysis.
 Through this project, I explored how to use statistical methods to test hypothesis and utilize regressional analysis for policy advising.
 This is a primary case of data analysis, which means it could get more complicated if the data reaches the level of Big Data.
 It is interesting and exciting to practice such analysis because it provides valuable information for policy decisions.
 I thus hope to proceed studies like this with a more advanced toolbox in data science.

 ## Project II: Universal Basic Income and Its Effects on Economic Crime Rate